Did you know almost a third of UK workers claim they have poor work-life balance?

-The reality is, modernity might be the problem with the digital age actually making it difficult to separate our work from our personal lives; many people answer work emails and calls on nights, weekends and even holidays.
+In reality, modernity might be the root of the problem with the digital age actually making it difficult to separate our work from our personal lives; many people answer work emails and calls on nights, weekends and even holidays.
 This not only takes a toll on work-life balance but also leaves few hours for self-care, relaxation and quality time with friends and family.

 With the possibility of work burnout, it is essential for you as an employer to stress the importance of work-life balance.
 Studies have shown employees who have a positive work-life balance perform better at work, so promoting the balance could be beneficial to your company, and this starts at the office.

-As we move towards what, hopefully will be, the end of the worst of the pandemic and optimistically look towards 2021 as a fresh start.
-We felt we’d help you get on the front foot offering some tried and test advice on getting your office and staff into tip top shape for the opportunities ahead.
+As health is a top priority these days, we felt we’d help you get on the front foot offering some tried and test advice on improving work-life balance and getting your office and staff into tip top shape for the opportunities ahead.

 For ease of navigation we’ve separated this post into two sections: first exploring a short list of the top benefits of why office based working helps with work-life balance and in the second section we’ll finish with another top line shortlist of general work-life balance tips and tricks that will help your staff enjoy their time more in the office and happily help them become more productive too.

 Let’s start by looking at how working in an office can help you create a positive work-life balance…